Theatre-in-the-round: Stage design and performance dynamics

-History
+Historical development and global adoption

-Theatre-in-the-round was common in ancient theatre, particularly that of Greece and Rome, but was not widely explored again until the latter half of the 20th century.
+Theatre-in-the-round was common in ancient theatre, particularly in Greece and Rome, but it was not widely revisited until the latter half of the 20th century.

-In Margo Jones' survey of theatre-in-the-round, the first two sources of central staging in the United States she identified were the productions by Azubah Latham and Milton Smith at Columbia University dating from 1914, and T. Earl Pardoe's productions at Brigham Young University in 1922.
+In her survey of theatre-in-the-round, Margo Jones identified two early examples of central staging in the United States: productions by Azubah Latham and Milton Smith at Columbia University in 1914, and productions by T. Earl Pardoe at Brigham Young University in 1922.

-In 1924, Gilmor Brown founded the Fair Oaks Playbox in Pasadena, California, an important early practitioner of central staging in addition to other stage configurations that it pioneered in its advent of flexible staging.
-As Indicated by Jones, the centrally staged productions of the Fair Oaks Playbox were followed approximately eight years later by the work of Glenn Hughes in his Seattle Penthouse.
+In 1924, Gilmor Brown established the Fair Oaks Playbox in Pasadena, California, which became an important early practitioner of central staging.
+The theatre also pioneered flexible staging by incorporating various stage configurations.
+As indicated by Jones, the centrally staged productions at the Fair Oaks Playbox were followed about eight years later by Glenn Hughes'ss work at the Penthouse Theatre in Seattle.

-Stephen Joseph was the first to popularise the form in the United Kingdom from the US in the 1950s and set up theatres-in-the-round in Newcastle-under-Lyme and the Studio Theatre in Scarborough.
-The current theatre, opened in 1996, is known as the Stephen Joseph Theatre.
-Joseph was reputed to have once rhetorically asked, "Why must authorities stand with their back to a wall?"
-His answer was: "So nobody can knife them from behind."
+Stephen Joseph was the first to popularize theatre-in-the-round in the United Kingdom during the 1950s, drawing inspiration from its development in the United States.
+He established theatres-in-the-round in Newcastle-under-Lyme and the Studio Theatre in Scarborough.
+The current venue, which opened in 1996, is known as the Stephen Joseph Theatre.
+Joseph is known for having rhetorically asked, "Why must authorities stand with their backs to a wall?"—to which he replied, "So nobody can knife them from behind."

-Sam Walters set up an impromptu performance space in the upstairs of the Orange Tree pub in Richmond, London in the early 1970s and subsequently moved across the road to a permanent Orange Tree Theatre.
+In the early 1970s, Sam Walters established an impromptu performance space above the Orange Tree pub in Richmond, London, which later evolved into the permanent Orange Tree Theatre across the street.

-In 1972, RG Gregory set up the Word and Action theatre company in Dorset in England to work exclusively in theatre-in-the-round.
-Gregory sought to create a grammar that would enable actors to maximise the form's potential for connecting with the audience both as individuals and as a collective.
-All Word and Action productions were performed in normal lighting conditions, without costumes or makeup.
+In 1972, R.G.
+Gregory founded the Word and Action theatre company in Dorset, England, intending to work exclusively in theatre-in-the-round.
+Gregory sought to develop a performance approach that would allow actors to fully utilize the format'ss potential for engaging with the audience both individually and collectively.
+All Word and Action productions were performed under normal lighting conditions and without the use of costumes or makeup.

-Uses in television and concert halls
+Adaptations of theatre-in-the-round in television and live entertainment

-The innovations of Margo Jones were an obvious influence on Albert McCleery when he created his Cameo Theatre for television in 1950.
-Continuing until 1955, McCleery offered dramas seen against pure black backgrounds instead of walls of a set.
-This enabled cameras in the darkness to pick up shots from any position.
+The innovations of Margo Jones influenced Albert McCleery in the creation of his Cameo Theatre for television in 1950.
+Running until 1955, the series presented dramas against plain black backgrounds rather than traditional set walls.
+This approach allowed cameras, positioned in the surrounding darkness, to capture shots from any angle.